Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Introduction

 A theoretical challenge with distributed fusion with labelled objects is that the direct application of the GCI and AA fusion rules can be problematic as different agents may have assigned different labels to the same potential object.
-Distributed labelled RFS algorithms therefore require external procedures to sort out the label mismatches before applying the GCI and AA rule.
-Another strategy to sort out label mismatches in practice is to first remove the labels, do the fusion and then add them afterwards, for example, as done for GLMB/LMB densities in \cite{Li18} and in the hybrid LMB-PHD fusion algorithm in \cite{Wei24b}.
-The label mismatch problem can also complicate the standard use of labels in labelled RFS theory for sequential trajectory estimation, though it is anyway possible to recover trajectory information from the sequence of filtered densities on the set of unlabelled objects \cite{Xia22b}.
+Distributed labelled RFS algorithms therefore require external procedures to resolve label mismatches before applying the GCI of AA fusion rules.
+These procedures, such as explicit label-to-label association or relabelling steps \cite{Li19c}\cite{Gao20}, are not part of the original GCI/AA formulation, but must be performed beforehand to ensure label consistency across agents.
+Another strategy to sort out label mismatches in practice is to first remove the labels, perform the fusion and then add them afterwards, for example, as done for GLMB/LMB densities in \cite{Li18} and in the hybrid LMB and probability hypothesis density (PHD) fusion algorithm in \cite{Wei24b}.
+The label mismatch problem can also complicate the standard use of labels in labelled RFS theory for sequential trajectory estimation, though it is always possible to recover trajectory information from the sequence of filtered densities on the set of unlabelled objects \cite{Xia22b}.

-Fusion of multi-object densities without object labelling is not affected by the theoretical limitation of label mismatching.
+Fusion of multi-object densities without object labelling is not affected by the theoretical limitation of label mismatches.
 With the AA rule, distributed AA-PHD filters have been proposed in \cite{Li19b,Gao20c} and a distributed AA-PMBM filter in \cite{Li23b}.
-With the GCI rule, distributed GCI-PHD filters were proposed in \cite{Uney13,Battistelli13,Kim20,Wang22b}, a distributed GCI Bernoulli was proposed in \cite{Guldogan14}, and a distributed multi-Bernoulli filter was proposed in \cite{Wang17}.
-A fusion rule based on GCI is applied to a PMBM filter for extended targets in \cite{Lv24}, but it does not actually perform GCI on the full PMBM as it only fuses single-object density parameters in an ad-hoc manner.
-In \cite{Frohle20}, a fusion rule for PMBs with extended targets based on GCI is proposed.
-However, this method uses an external cost function to determine the best assignment between Bernoulli components and does not correspond to GCI of PMBs.
+With the GCI rule, distributed GCI-PHD filters were proposed in \cite{Uney13,Battistelli13,Kim20,Wang22b}, a distributed GCI Bernoulli filter was proposed in \cite{Guldogan14}, and a distributed multi-Bernoulli filter was proposed in \cite{Wang17}.
+A fusion rule based on GCI is applied to a PMBM filter for extended objects in \cite{Lv24}, but it does not actually perform GCI on the full PMBM as it only fuses single-object density parameters in an ad-hoc manner.
+In \cite{Frohle20}, a fusion rule for PMBs based on minimising an upper bound of the GCI-KLD cost function \cite{Li20} is proposed.
+This fusion rule requires that the number of Bernoulli and PPP components is the same for all agents, which is achieved by dividing the PPP into different PPPs.
+The fusion rule has a degree of freedom that is the choice of the permutations that assign Bernoulli and PPP components across all agents.
+These permutations are chosen by minimising a symmetric KLD between the single-object densities of the Bernoulli/PPP components.